Membership vs Subscription: Which Keeps You Paid

 2. Layer content on top.
 Use content drops as a subscription-style add-on inside your membership, not as the core offering.

-4. Price for retention.
+5. Price for retention.
 The $12/month sweet spot maximizes revenue per visitor at $37.20 per 100 visitors — the full conversion and churn math is in our dedicated pricing guide.
-At $5/mo, members churn at 2x the rate and lifetime revenue per visitor collapses.
+When you are ready to choose between monthly, annual, and one-time access models, see the Telegram subscription pricing LTV breakdown to run the 12 and 24-month math.
+For creators considering a one-time option alongside recurring tiers, the Telegram lifetime access 12-18x formula shows how to price it without destroying your MRR base.

 FAQ